Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 That means people who get into bourbon often have generational wealth or can easily obtain credit — barriers that disproportionately cut out African Americans.

 “Distilling is an expensive and costly business to get into.
-And historically when you look at diverse populations in the United States, there are issues with getting access to loans and good interest rates and having wealth that passes down from generation to generation,” said Jessica Pendergrass, former chairwoman of the Kentucky Distillers Association and chief compliance officer at Heaven Hill Distilleries.
+And historically when you look at diverse populations in the United States, there are issues with getting access to loans and good interest rates and having wealth that passes down from generation to generation,” said Jessica Pendergrass, former chairwoman of the Kentucky Distillers’ Association and chief compliance officer at Heaven Hill Distilleries.
 “And so when you look at something like distilling, and in particular American whiskey distilling, a lot of that does pass from generation to generation.”

 Chris Montana, the Minneapolis lawyer who in 2013 opened Du Nord Craft Spirits, the first Black-owned distillery in the country making vodka, gin, whiskey and liqueurs, said he found it difficult to raise capital, despite appearing to be a good candidate.